z3lot/tty4http/README.md

 ?>
 ```

-Obtain a tty by http, ideal for when iptables reblas are implemented, preventing the option of a reverse shell by tcp or udp.
+Obtain a tty by http, ideal for when iptables rules are implemented, preventing the option of a reverse shell by tcp or udp.